ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-5-2.md

-Chapter 5: Overcoming Obstacles and Challenges in the Relentless Cycle: Managing Stress and Burnout in High-Pressure Environments
+Managing Stress and Burnout in High-Pressure Environments
 =================================================================================================================================

 Managing stress and burnout is an important part of overcoming obstacles and challenges in the relentless cycle.
 In this chapter, we will explore strategies for managing stress and burnout in high-pressure environments.